pellepelster/mango-documentation/dictionary/README.md

 # Dictionary

-This chapter describes the UI that is build from the dictionary model.
+This chapter describes the model part that describes the user interface.
+This model relies on the